clanfear/birthtiming/inst/presentation/presentation.md

 This presentation will focus on resources for reproducible research, in particular [Ben Marwick's rrtools](https://github.com/benmarwick/rrtools).

-After this presentation, this will be demonstrated using an actual research project in progress: Lanfear, C. and R. Matsueda, "A Dynamic Intrafamily Model of Child Behavior Problems and Birth Timing".
+After presenting `rrtools`, it will be demonstrated using an actual research project in progress: Lanfear, C. and R. Matsueda, "A Dynamic Intrafamily Model of Child Behavior Problems and Birth Timing".

 The compendium for this project is available at [github.com/clanfear/birthtiming](http://github.com/clanfear/birthtiming) or can be installed and loaded as the R package `birthtiming` using the following code: